Sweeping the oceans - suspect and

 belts that occurs before final ocean basin closure with the collision

 of two continents, and that can't be explained by simple subduction processes.
 The Appalachians are an excellent example (as captured in the two diagrams below).
-Subduction closes oceanic basins, but some of this
+The final act of closing an ocean basin (as in the Wilson Cycle) if continental collision and suturing, but some important

-pre-closure history can't be accounted for by simple subduction
+pre-closure tectonic history can't be accounted for by simple subduction

 tectonics as discussed in this class so far.
 Something else was